 Over the last few years, there has been a revolution in smart home technology.
 Initially aimed at the regular tech-loving market, it’s proved to be truly transformative for anyone with physical challenges.
-Here, we round up our five favourite smart home products available to buy now from the Disability Horizons shop.
+Here, we round up our five favourite smart home products.

 Smart technology spans a wide range of gadgets, from washing machines that can be controlled from your smartphone to doorbells with cameras that enable you to see who’s at your door from anywhere in the house or out and about.
 Depending on what you choose to help you with your daily life, these devices can truly give back a small amount of independence.